aneasystone/github-trending/README.md

 ## All language

+* 【2022-12-17】[Jxck-S / plane-notify](https://github.com/Jxck-S/plane-notify) - Notify If a selected plane has taken off or landed using OpenSky or ADS-B Exchange data.
+Compares older data to newer data to determine if a landing or takeoff has occurred.
+As well as nav modes, emergency squawk and resolution advisory notifications.
+Can output to Twitter, Discord, and Pushbullet
+* 【2022-12-17】[coinspect / learn-evm-attacks](https://github.com/coinspect/learn-evm-attacks) - Learn & Contribute on previously exploited vulnerabilities across several EVM projects.
+* 【2022-12-17】[nostr-protocol / nostr](https://github.com/nostr-protocol/nostr) - a truly censorship-resistant alternative to Twitter that has a chance of working
+* 【2022-12-17】[howarder3 / GPT-Linebot-python-flask-on-vercel](https://github.com/howarder3/GPT-Linebot-python-flask-on-vercel) - GPT-Linebot using python flask for vercel
 * 【2022-12-16】[betaveros / noulith](https://github.com/betaveros/noulith) - *slaps roof of [programming language]* this bad boy can fit so much [syntax sugar] into it
 * 【2022-12-16】[skypilot-org / skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot is a framework for easily running machine learning workloads on any cloud through a unified interface.
 * 【2022-12-16】[rails / docked](https://github.com/rails/docked) - Running Rails from Docker for easy start to development